p-mongo/mongodb-faq/README.md

 - Get the connection working with `mongo` shell before troubleshooting connection through your application/using a driver.
+- Get a standalone connection working before troubleshooting connection to a replica set.

 ### On-Premise Server Connectivity Troubleshooting